u-elements/u-elements/docs/elements/u-tabs.md

 ## Events

-No custom events.
-Changing tabs is done through `click` so listening for this is sufficient:
+No custom events beyond the [usual events supported by HTML elements](https://developer.mozilla.org/en-US/docs/Web/API/Element#events).
+Tabbing triggers a `click` (both with mouse and keyboard) so listen for this to check for tab change:
 ```js
 document.addEventListener('click', ({ target }) => {
   const tab = target instanceof Element && target.closest('u-tab');